TactileOCR/East_Text_Detection/README.md

 which handle external dependencies:
   * The code talks to OpenAI API and it needs a valid API key in order to implement this functionality.
-  * The code implements OCR by calling Tesseract OCR.
+  * The code implements OCR by calling *Tesseract OCR*.
 Therefore, we need the location of the language files, so called *tessdata*.
 The location is a folder.
-Tesseract reads an environment variable TESSDATA_PREFIX to find the location of that folder, and therefore this variable needs to be set up.
+Tesseract reads an environment variable **TESSDATA_PREFIX** to find the location of that folder, and therefore this variable needs to be set up.
 There are other ways to set this variable, but we provide a mechanism through the **.env** file.